 The graduated response allows a clearer picture of how needs can be met.
-When a child has been identified as having needs which require additional support; as part of the Assess, Plan, Do, Review cycle, their individual needs are recorded on a One Page Profile.
+When a child has been identified as having needs which require additional support; as part of the Assess, Plan, Do, Review cycle, their individual needs are recorded on a Pupil Passport.

-- One Page Profiles are written by the class teacher with support, as necessary, from the SENDCo. - Parents' and children's views inform One Page Profiles and they are involved in outcome setting and reviews. - The One Page Profile identifies strengths and barriers to learning. - One Page Profiles inform the Target Planning document, which maps the provision in each class; detailing specific and measurable outcomes, outlining the provision required to achieve these outcomes. - Progress towards outcomes is measured on a 0-10 Outcome Scale. - One Page Profiles incorporate targets set by external professionals, as necessary. - Following each session of targeted support comments are made on the Target Plan by the member of staff who has delivered the provision, and these comments are used by the class teacher to inform planning for the coming cycle.
-The Outcome Scale is updated to reflect progress towards outcomes. - Target plan comments inform regular One Page Profile reviews, whereby One Page Profiles are annotated by the class teacher in consultation with TA/HLTAs. - During termly pupil progress meetings, children's One Page Profiles are reviewed and a discussion takes place around progress towards outcomes.
+- Pupil Passports are written by the class teacher with support, as necessary, from the SENDCo. - Parents' and children's views inform Pupil Passports and they are involved in outcome setting and reviews. - The Pupil Passport details strengths and barriers to learning. - The Pupil Passport informs Learning Plans, such as an SEND Support Plan, which details specific and measurable outcomes, outlining the provision required to achieve these outcomes. - Progress towards outcomes is measured on a -2 to +2 Outcome scale - Learning Plans incorporate targets set by external professionals, as necessary. - Provision and plans are reviewed regularly, recorded on Provision Map, with the outcome scale updated to reflect progress towards outcomes.
+Provision is updated swiftly in response to changes. - During termly pupil progress meetings, a discussion takes place around progress towards outcomes.
 Decisions are made regarding the child's 'next steps' and the type of provision required.